-Because the outer skin is tough and fibrous, drumsticks are often chewed to extract the juices and nutrients, with the remaining fibrous material discarded.
+Because the outer skin is tough and fibrous, drumsticks chewed to extract the juices and nutrients, with the remaining fibrous material discarded.
 Others describe a slightly different method of sucking out the flesh and tender seeds and discarding the tube of skin.

 The leaves can be used in many ways.
 It is most commonly added to clear broth-based soups, such as the Filipino dishes tinola and utan.
 Tender moringa leaves, finely chopped, are used as a garnish for vegetable dishes and salads, such as the Kerala dish thoran.
 It is also used in place of or along with coriander.

 The seeds, sometimes removed from more mature pods and eaten like peas or roasted like nuts, contain high levels of vitamin C and moderate amounts of B vitamins and dietary minerals.
-The seed cake remaining after oil extraction is used as a fertilizer and also to purify well water and to remove salt from seawater.
+The seed cake remaining after oil extraction used as a fertilizer and also to purify well water and to remove salt from seawater.

 Mature seeds yield 38–40% edible oil called ben oil from its high concentration of behenic acid.
 The refined oil is clear and odorless and resists rancidity.
-The seed cake that remains after oil extraction can be used as a fertilizer or as a flocculent to purify water.
+The seed cake that remains after oil extraction used as a fertilizer or as a flocculent to purify water.

 Moringa seed oil also has the potential for use as a biofuel.
 Oil from moringa seeds is used in foods, perfume, and hair care products, and as a machine lubricant.